 It has been reported that a healthy pelvic floor keeps more than just the internal organs in place.
 A strong pelvic floor creates a lifting action in the whole body.
 Imagine if it resulted in a natural facelift!
 Now wouldn’t that just be fabulous!

-Strengthening those pelvic floors can lead to increased sexual sensation for women on the orgasm front and also much better sex for your man – so, it’s a win-win all round!
+Strengthening those muscles can lead to increased sexual sensation for women on the orgasm front and also much better sex for your man – so, it’s a win-win all round!

 Improving pelvic floor muscles can also help to improve a mild to moderate prolapse and may even help prevent a prolapse developing.